Poland and the death camps

 Some six million Poles died during the Second World War, half of whom were Jews murdered in the forests in the east of the country or the death camps set up after the German occupation of their country.
 By far the largest of these was Auschwitz-Birkenau which was the site of over one million deaths, mainly Jews brought here from all over Europe.
 The smaller, purpose built 'killing' camp of Treblinka where Warsaw's Jews were taken, was said by its commandant SS-Obersturmfuhrer Franz Stangl to be able to murder over 1000 people per hour at its peak.
 With the positioning of the Majdanek camp on the outskirts of Lublin, the Germans made no effort to disguise the killings, its gas chambers and crematorium being plainly visible to passers-by.
 The overarching narrative of the tour is about the shift from Polish Jews to European Jews and the evolution of policy from concentration camps to death camps.

 In this, an eight-day tour to Poland, we visit the sites of the former ghettos in Warsaw, Lublin and Krakow alongside three of the concentration and death camps – Treblinka, Majdanek and Auschwitz-Birkenau - that played such a significant role in this genocide.
 We look at the struggle of both the Jews and the Poles against their oppressors, visiting the scenes of the Ghetto Uprising in 1943 and the Warsaw Uprising in 1944.
 You will see the shift from complete physical destruction of ghetto and camp to the actual remnants due to the rapid advance of the Soviets.
 We will also visit Oscar Schindler's factory in Krakow.
 However the tour is not limited to the serious and emotive history of the Holocaust – with its clear message for future generations.
 We also enjoy expert guided tours of Warsaw and Krakow, sample much of the local culture and visit the world famous salt mine at Wieliczka.
 Each evening we will dine in a different local restaurant to sample a wealth of diverse local cuisine.
 This year we also offer a shortened weekend tour simply based out of Krakow

-Today we take a guided tour around Warsaw including the Warsaw Rising monument, '44 Rising Museum, Nozyk Synagogue, and the Jewish Cemetery.
+Guided tour around Warsaw including the Warsaw Rising monument, '44 Rising Museum, Nozyk Synagogue, and the Jewish Cemetery.
 We walk the 'memorial route to the struggle & martyrdom of the Jews' in the site of the former ghetto.

 long lines of (formerly) electrified double barbed wire remain just as they were over fifty years ago.
-Here you will find the only remaining gas chamber that is completely intact.
-Check in to our hotel for four nights.
+Check-in to our hotel for four nights.